kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 #### Process

-Artifacts will be written to S3 style storage or CDNs provided by cloud providers through a tool in the promo-tools suite.
+Container images will be written to S3 style storage or CDNs provided by cloud providers through a tool in the promo-tools suite.

 ## Alternatives / Background